 Will tacit consent apply

-No. It is in the public interest that the authority must process your application before it can be granted.
-If you have not heard from the local authority within a reasonable period, please contact us.
+No. It is in the public interest that we must process your application before it can be granted.
+If you have not heard from the us within a reasonable period, please contact us.

 Any applicant who is refused a licence, or refused the renewal of a licence, may, within 21 days of being notified of the refusal, appeal to the local magistrates' court.

 However, the right to appeal does not apply where the licence was refused on the grounds that: